gumaerc-testorg/4.614-fall-2002/content/pages/lecture-notes/historicism.md

 **Sherefudin's White Mosque, Visoko, Bosnia**

 (1980).
-Designed by the architect Zlatko Ulgjen, it masterfully assimilates modern influences, especially Le Corbusier's Ronchamp Cathedral, and traditional [Ottoman]({{< baseurl >}}/pages/lecture-notes/glossary#ottomans) forms and elements.
+Designed by the architect Zlatko Ulgjen, it masterfully assimilates modern influences, especially Le Corbusier's Ronchamp Cathedral, and traditional {{% resource_link 851489fb-7279-2905-c810-64a265ac9cc3 "Ottoman" "#ottomans" %}} forms and elements.
 This mosque is firmly anchored in the present, but whose indebtness to its past is well-articulated.

 **The Corniche Mosque, Jedda, Saudi Arabia**